sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 ])
 -->

-I’m not a huge fan of `.reduce()` because it often makes code harder to read and the intent less clear.
-With `.map()` / `.filter()` chaining, it’s clear that we’re first converting an array to another array with the same number of items, and then removing array items we don’t need.
-With `.reduce()` it’s less obvious.
+I’m not a huge fan of `reduce()` because it often makes code harder to read and the intent less clear.
+With `map()` / `filter()` chaining, it’s clear that we’re first converting an array to another array with the same number of items, and then removing array items we don’t need.
+With `reduce()` it’s less obvious.

 So I’d stop two steps ago with this refactoring.